-- By making a timetable for studying for UPSC Exam, you will be able to study uninterrupted for longer periods of time on a regular basis.
+- By making a time table for studying for UPSC Exam, you will be able to study uninterrupted for longer periods of time on a regular basis.

-How will A Study Schedule Help Students?
+How does a Study Schedule Help Aspirants?

-A daily timetable prepares your brain for sustained preparation, including revision and mock tests.
+A daily time table prepares your brain for sustained preparation, including revision and mock tests.
 It also helps you stay disciplined.

-By following a daily timetable, you can be assured of a successful UPSC CSE.
+By following a daily time table, you can be assured of a successful UPSC CSE.
 It is essential to maintain discipline and keep procrastination at bay to achieve success.